-CELL AND MOLECULAR BIOLOGY 4 UNITS LECTURE: 3 contact hours per week and LABORATORY: 3 contact hours per week.
-PREREQUISITE: CHEM 150 or CHEM 150H and
+CELL AND MOLECULAR BIOLOGY 4 UNITS LECTURE: 3 contact hours per week and

+LABORATORY: 3 contact hours per week.
+PREREQUISITE: ENGL 015 or eligibility for ENGL 101 or ENGL 101H as determined by the assessment process and CHEM 150 or CHEM 150H and MATH 095 or eligibility for Math 102 as determined by the SBVC assessment process.